International House, University of Queensland: Academic life

-International House has comprehensive learning resources for its students, including a study room, computer lab and tutorials.
-Two senior tutors are also available for Academic Assistance to all residents.
+International House has comprehensive learning resources for its students, including study rooms and tutoring services.

 Sporting life

 IH offers residents the opportunity to play sports, and claims a great team spirit and a high participation level on the field.
 For those off field, supporters don black and gold (IH college colours) to support their fellow "Housies", and vocalise their support with chants to show college spirit.
 IH has excelled in Volleyball, Soccer & Table Tennis in recent years.
 Residents also have free access to the University of Queensland Gym & Aquatics Facilities.

-Cultural and social life

-International House is recognized for excelling in cultural domains, achieving high levels of participation and success in the ICC Cultural Cup Competition.
-Cultural events include: Debating, College Idol, Public Speaking, One Act Play, Dancefest, Choralfest, and its own IH organised event, Bandfest.
-IH also hosts an in-house Variety Night, where residents (both spontaneously and planned) show their talents whether musical, comical, dramatic, dance... basically anything goes!

-The college's social events calendar keeps residents busy, providing opportunities to mingle and meet people from all over the world.
-College parties including night tours of Brisbane, a spectacular fancy dress Boat Cruise, the glamorous IH Ball, ladies’ and gents’ nights out, and ICC (inter-college-council) get-togethers are all part of the action-packed IH life.

-International House organizes both Bandfest, an annual college battle-of-the-bands, and Soirée, an annual international festival open to the public.

 Rooms

 International House comprises 11 buildings or 'towers', which offer the largest student accommodation in room size on Campus.
 Towers A to I are for undergraduate students and Towers J and K are for postgraduate and mature aged undergraduate students (25 years and over).
 Each Tower consists of 5 to 6 levels.
 Each floor of each tower (for undergraduate students) houses 4 to 5 residents with a shared bathroom (and washing bases and toilet) as well as common room with the exception of G tower where it houses 12 residents per floor.